Resize text-+=

 Ceridian Cares

-Provides financial grants for medical needs (prosthetics, eyewear, medical equipment, home adjustments for barrier free living, respite services, braille books, short-term counseling services, physiotherapy), basic household needs, food, and clothing.
+A charity which provides financial grants for medical needs (prosthetics, eyewear, medical equipment, home adjustments for barrier free living, respite services, braille books, short-term counseling services, physiotherapy), basic household needs, food, and clothing.

 BC Rehab Foundation - Individual Grants